queryluke/masseffect-5e-data/data/rules/a-universe-to-explore.md

 all with their own culture, planets, and colonies, making up a vast galactic community.
 If you aren't familiar with the first Mass Effect video games, you can read about major events and lore at the [Mass Effect Wiki](https://masseffect.wikia.com/wiki/Mass_Effect_Wiki).
-Specifically, the [timeline](https://masseffect.wikia.com/wiki/Timeline) can get you quickly up to speed to on the events of the galaxy.
+Specifically, the [timeline](https://masseffect.wikia.com/wiki/Timeline) can get you quickly up to speed on the events of the galaxy.

 The Andromeda Galaxy has a very different feeling.
 An ancient civilization of "Remnant" seem to exist on every planet, connected